Dileep-025/Personal-Finance-Tracker/README.md

 - **Indian Rupee (₹) Support**: All financial figures are displayed in Indian Rupees.
 - **Responsive Design**: Optimized for seamless use across various devices, from mobile phones to desktop computers.

+## Usage

+1.  **Adding a Transaction**: Fill out the 'Add New Transaction' form with the title, amount, type (income/expense), and category, then click 'Add Transaction'.
+2.  **Viewing Summary**: Your total income, expenses, and current balance are displayed at the top of the page.
+3.  **Managing Transactions**: View all your transactions in the 'Transaction History' table.
+You can edit or delete transactions using the respective buttons.
+4.  **Analyzing Trends**: The 'Expense Distribution' pie chart and 'Monthly Trends' line chart provide visual insights into your spending habits.
+5.  **Changing Theme**: Click the sun/moon icon in the header to toggle between light and dark themes.

 ## Technologies Used

 - HTML5